fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2025/syllabus.md

 ## Quiz
-Quiz 2 will cover Github commands, basic grammar, and logical operators.
+Quiz3 will cover logical operators and loops.
 ## Course schedule

 <!---